 This article contains a list of useful tips & tricks for using the perf utility with Scylla.
+The perf utility is particularly useful when debugging a pegged shard.

 Due to its thread-per-core nature, looking at aggregates is rarely useful as it tends to hide bad behavior that is localized to specific CPUs.
 Looking at an individual CPUs will make those anomalies easier to see.
 Once you identify that a Scylla shard is behaving in a way that merits investigation (for example, by noticing through the Scylla Monitor shard view on a specific node that a particular shard is more loaded than others), you can use the